-I shall begin by rectifying some errors into which the author of the &#8220;Examination&#8221; has fallen, and to which I have alluded in the last note.
+I shall begin by rectifying some errors into which the author of the "Examination" has fallen, and to which I have alluded in the last note.

-<h3>Second Part

-Refutation of some errors contained in the &#8220;Examination of the Darbyite views on Sacred Ministry.&#8221;</h3>

-<h3>*Chapter 1

-On the Compatibility of Gifts and Local Charges.*</h3>
+SECOND PART -- REFUTATION OF SOME ERRORS CONTAINED IN THE "EXAMINATION OF THE DARBYITE VIEWS ON SACRED MINISTRY"

+CHAPTER 1 -- ON THE COMPATIBILITY OF GIFTS AND LOCAL CHARGES

-The author of the &#8220;Examination&#8221; says (p.
-21), &#8220;The entire doctrine of Mr. Darby on ministry rests, as we have seen, on the separation he establishes between the ministry of gifts, and charges.
-Charges, which appear to be characterized, according to him, by the absence of any special gift, by election through human intervention and employment for secular uses, are the diaconate and episcopate, or the office of elder.&#8221;
+The author of the "Examination" says (page 21), "The entire doctrine of Mr. Darby on ministry rests, as we have seen, on the separation he establishes between the ministry of gifts, and charges.
+Charges, which appear to be characterized, according to him, by the absence of any special gift, by election through human intervention and employment for secular uses, are the diaconate and episcopate, or the office of elder."

-Next, after having quoted from the epistles various passages containing lists of gifts, the author adds (p.
-24), &#8220;Mr. Darby cites especially, with confidence, four lists or enumerations of the ministries of the Spirit &#8230; lists which do not contain the denominations of elder or deacon, and which prove thus the decided separation established by the primitive Church between ministry and charges.&#8221;
+Next, after having quoted from the epistles various passages containing lists of gifts, the author adds (page 24), "Mr. Darby cites especially, with confidence, four lists or enumerations of the ministries of the Spirit ... lists which do not contain the denominations of elder or deacon, and which prove thus the decided separation established by the primitive Church between ministry and charges."

-&#8220;This is assuredly the decisive point.
+"This is assuredly the decisive point.
 If we find, as Mr. Darby contends, in the apostolic Church, on the one hand, gifts exercised in free ministrations for the edification of the

 {7}